What is the Best Way to Sleep With Shoulder Pain?

 Sleeping on your stomach or your side with your arm tucked under your head or body can put pressure on the shoulder joint, leading to pain and stiffness in the morning.

-In general, people with shoulder pain wake up with less pain and stiffness if they use a supportive pillow, like a body pillow or wedge pillow, to help keep the spine in a neutral position and reduce pressure on the shoulder joint.
+In general, people who sleep with shoulder pain wake up with less pain and stiffness if they use a supportive pillow, like a body pillow or wedge pillow, to help keep the spine in a neutral position and reduce pressure on the shoulder joint.
 These are best for side and stomach sleepers.

 It's also important to have a comfortable mattress that supports your body and prevents pressure points, which aggravate inflammation and pain.